microsoft/vscode-wiki/Virtual-Workspaces.md

 ## What are the expectations for language support with virtual workspaces?

 Limited functionality is fine.
-The language extensions that ship with VSCode (TypeScript, JSON, CSS, HTML) just look at the open text document ('single file only').
+The language extensions that ship with VSCode (TypeScript, JSON, CSS, HTML, Markdown) just look at the open text document ('single file only').

 ## More information and feedback